 Detailed chapter outline (email'ed to your advisor and department chair)

-and a written draft of one chapter (submitted to your advisor).
+(submitted to your advisor).

 Your advisor will provide detailed feedback on these documents,

 and also clearly state whether these documents by themselves meet the standard

 for a 2.0 for the written component of your senior thesis.